dmauser/azure-virtualwan/vpn-over-er/README.md

 ### Step 3 - Connect ER Circuits to respective ER Gateway

-In this step, the script below connect branch-er-circuit to the Branch ER Gateway and vhub1-er-circuit to the vHub ER Gateway.
+In this step, the script below connects branch-er-circuit to the Branch ER Gateway and vhub1-er-circuit to the vHub ER Gateway.

 ```bash
 wget -O vwan-vpner-conn.sh https://raw.githubusercontent.com/dmauser/azure-virtualwan/main/vpn-over-er/vpner-conn.azcli